mattyImry/Mountain-Gear_MS4-Code-Institute/README.md

 * Any User can browse different climbing products.
 * Any User can buy different climbing products.
 * Any User can checkout securely.
-* Any User can see confirmations / error messages when compliting actions on the website.
+* Any User can see confirmations / error messages when completing actions on the website.
+* Any User can receive confirmation emails for order when compliting order form during checkout.
 * The register user can save delivery information safely.
-*
+* The admin can modify , edit and remove products / categries via admin page.
+* The products and user information will be strored in a Sql type database.

+### **_Features to be implemented_**

+* Ability to log in via social media.
+* Add side advertisement in product page.
+* Add special offers in product page.
+* Add ability to pay via paypal and other payment methods.

 ### **_Features to be implemented_**